Krawfox/Esp32-Robo-car/README.md

 | D27    | IN3                   |
 | D26    | IN4                   |

-# Note : ON BLUETOOTH CONNECTION IT SHOWS KRAWFOX_ROBO YOU CAN CHANGE IT VIA THE CODE
+# Note : ON BLUETOOTH CONNECTION IT SHOWS Arkbot YOU CAN CHANGE IT VIA THE CODE

 # LIBRARIES USED